School of Nursing Statement of Commitment to Anti-Racism

 - “Encourage a personal anti-racism individual goal for SON employees in the coming year.”

-- Completed and Ongoing: Individual goals are presented and discussed during each employee’s annual review.
-This will be an annual requirement going forward.
+Completed and Ongoing: Individual goals are presented and discussed during each employee’s annual review.
+This is now an annual requirement.

 - “Consider a personal anti-racism goal in the Faculty Performance Review – this work will be led by the Faculty Affairs Council.”

-- Completed and Ongoing: Voted on by faculty May 2021.
+Completed and Ongoing: Voted on by faculty in May 2021.
 Personal anti-racism goals are now part of the annual Faculty Performance Review.

 - “Support an Interprofessional Education focus on anti-racism.”